 Pros & Cons of MSSPs

-On the other hand, MSSPs provide not only IT support but also a more robust, holistic service approach that focuses on proactive threat detection and helping to build your own internal cybersecurity capabilities as appropriate.
+On the other hand, MSSPs provide not only IT support or remote IT support but also a more robust, holistic service approach that focuses on proactive threat detection and helping to build your own internal cybersecurity capabilities as appropriate.
 MSSPs help detect, mitigate, and report on (for compliance purposes) any threats that might enter your system at any given time.
 MSSP teams typically operate at a higher level of expertise than MSPs, providing 24/7 service from an expert that’s dedicated specifically to your account.
 And unlike MSPs, MSSPs help simplify risk management and compliance efforts.
 MSSPs also offer more in-depth systems monitoring and reporting than MSPs and will work with your internal teams to analyze data and patch up vulnerabilities before they can be exploited by malicious actors.

 The most obvious drawback to MSSPs versus MSPs is cost.
 MSSPs provide a wider array of services, and therefore a larger investment is required.
 For smaller businesses or those who are just beginning to address their cybersecurity concerns, MSSPs may be “overkill” from a cost and service standpoint.
 That being said, from a pure service and cybersecurity strategy standpoint, MSSPs offer a higher level of service and infrastructure than that of MSPs.

 By now you should be able to recognize that working with MSSPs can provide your organization with a much more enhanced layer of security (and overall strategy) than MSPs.
 In addition to some of the basic MSSP services mentioned above, many vendors offer higher level services as follows: Vulnerability Assessment and Management, Penetration Testing, Endpoint Security Management, Forensic Analysis, Device Health Monitoring, and Software Patch Management.